 Traditional wedding photography was the only style in fashion until the new digital era, which allowed photographers (and couples) to not worry about the cost of film they put through their cameras at a wedding.
 Conventional wedding photography is dominated by carefully posed shots of groups ranging from the whole wedding party to just the wedding couple themselves.

-Traditional wedding photographers rarely capture candid moments, they usually concentrate on the key moments and group shots only and they shoot a set list of photographs.
+Traditional wedding photographers rarely capture candid moments, they usually concentrate on the key moments and group shots only and they shoot a setlist of photographs.
 This style involves a great deal of intervention from the photographer and a significant amount of time spent on the formal setups.
-The resulting images although document the participants, may not reflect the atmosphere of happiness and the excitement of the wedding day.
+The resulting images although documented by the participants, may not reflect the atmosphere of happiness and the excitement of the wedding day.

 Contemporary wedding photography style